goptics/sqliteq/README.md

 - Persistence via SQLite storage
 - Support for acknowledgment-based processing
 - Simple and clean API following the Queue interface
+- Built as a persistence adapter for [varmq](https://github.com/goptics/varmq)

 ## Installation